Hardtack/HTProgressHUD/README.md

 ###Animations

-It has following built-in indicators.
+It has following built-in animations.

 *   Fade animation.